Eeems-Org/remarkable.guide/src/devel/device/toltec.rst

 /opt/usr/share/licenses
 -----------------------

-Some toltec applications will include their licenses, which will be installed to this folder.
+Some :doc:`../../../guide/software/toltec` applications will include their licenses, which will be installed to this folder.
 Entware doesn't include licenses in its packages, due to potential space constraints on the systems it targets.